eric-barch/dots/README.md

    that header to collapse.
 I want it to only collapse the ordered item.
 6. In my shell, when I type a full word I can't seem to backspace it, even in insert mode.
 Some vim mode zsh extension I have installed?
+7. `.env` and probably other filetypes are not included in telescope file search.

 ## Wishlist